NightCaster: Gameplay

-Plot summary
+Plot

 The start of the story mode introduces the player to Arran, a young boy living in a small village.
 One day, Arran creeps into a forest whilst playing hide and seek with his friends, and stumbles upon a glowing floating orb.
 The orb informs him that he must go on a quest to defeat the evil 'Night Caster'.
 Arran is then placed in suspended animation (even though he still ages) by the orb, presumably so that he 'will be ready' to fight the Nightcaster.

 Arran wakes up, having aged to around the mid-twenties, to find his world devastated by darkness and the legions of monsters under the reign of the Nightcaster spreading terror over the populace.
 Arran's parents are supposedly dead when Arran finds his home to be a smoldering wreckage, at which point the orb informs him that 'it is the Nightcaster['s doing]'.
 So he starts his quest facing many creatures and as he ages his spells are stronger, more effective and more expansive.